aphanotus/openEd/BI279.24S.Genetics/README.md

 This course will include a mix of formative and summative assessments. **Formative assessments** are meant to encourage you to build knowledge and skills, and they allow you to gauge your progress with the material before more high-stakes assessments.
 In these assignments you have flexibility to try (and perhaps fail) to apply skills and concepts with little or no contribution to your final grade at stake.
 However, to get the most out of this course, your engagement in every activity is necessary.
 You will encounter multiple overlapping concepts throughout the semester and review from previous courses.
 This design is intentional, because it will foster greater fluency and deeper understanding. **Summative assessments**, such as exams and the final lab paper allow you to demonstrate mastery of content and concepts.

 - **Participation** can best be described as displaying your earnest attempt to engage the material.
 Although I encourage all of you to be active participants during in-class activities, I realize that different people may be comfortable expressing themselves in different contexts.
 Therefore, participation may also include questions after class or brought during office hours.

-- **Quizzes** will be given regularly, typically via Moodle over the weekend and due Monday morning.
+- **Quizzes** will be given regularly, typically via Moodle, and typically over the weekend.
 Quizzes are meant to be low-stakes tests of your knowledge from the previous week’s material, providing an opportunity for us both to gauge how you’re doing.

 - **Problem sets** are formative assessments that will challenge you to apply facts and concepts covered in class.
 Your answers should be descriptive, even when questions require a specific numerical answer.
 The logical steps used to arrive at the answer must be included.
 Students may consult any source they choose and work together when answering the questions, but each student must turn in answers explained in their own words.

-- **Exams** are summative assessments meant to sample your knowledge and understanding.
+- **Midterm** exams are summative assessments meant to sample your knowledge and understanding.
 You will be expected to know specific facts, basic concepts, and the purpose and interpretation of experiments.
 The highest grades will require creative solutions to novel questions.
 Each exam will include a mix of questions in different formats.
-Unless otherwise announced, exams will be given in the evenings, 7-9pm, on Monday, 29 March and Wednesday, 12 May.
+Unless otherwise announced, exams will be given in the evenings, 7-9pm, on 27 February, 8 April, and 8 May.
 If you know that you have a conflict with a scheduled exam, such as for an athletic contest or religious observance, please notify me at least one week in advance and, if possible, arrangements will be made to accommodate your request.

 - **The lab** will give you hands-on experience exploring the principles of genetics discussed in class.
 You will learn about the proper use of equipment, manipulation of DNA, methods of data analysis, and practice scientific writing.
 Most aspects of the laboratory (communication, assignments, instruction) will be managed by your lab instructor.
 Please be aware that a passing grade in your lab section is required to pass the course.

 If you plan to observe religious holidays that coincide with class meetings or assignment due dates, please consult with me in the first three weeks of classes so that we may reach a mutual understanding of how you can meet the terms of your religious observance and the requirements for this course.